Route 66 & Highway 1 by Motorhome

 Trip code: 16040

 This itinerary starts in Chicago and follows the full route to Los Angeles, before taking in the California Coast along Route 1 – so you get two iconic American routes in one!
-This itinerary also includes:

 • Round trip scheduled flights